Nabil Maleh: Director's career

 After graduation in 1964 and returning to Syria, Maleh was proclaimed as the first European film graduate in his native country.
-He was invited in a new established National Film Organization in order to control and direct one of organization's first feature films.
-Maleh wrote a scenario based on Syrian author Haydar Haydar’s novel The Leopar.
+He was invited to a new established National Film Organization in order to control and direct one of the organization's first feature films.
+Maleh wrote a scenario based on Syrian author Haydar Haydar’s novel The Leopard.
 A week before shooting was scheduled to begin, the Ministry of Interior banned the film from being shown.
 Only in 1971 was the film released in rent and Maleh became popular.
 “The Leopard” had a big success and introduced Syrian cinema to the global stage.
 Maleh shot many films about war in Palestine and Vietnam.
 The film Labor was banned in Syria because it had a negative portrayal of a government figure.
-In 1979 was Maleh's second film Fragments.
+In 1979 Maleh's second film Fragments was released.
 Despite the film's success, the director's relationship with the Syrian government went downhill.
 He left Syria for the United States, where he taught film production at the University of Texas at Austin and the University of California, Los Angeles on a Fulbright Grant.
 He spent the next 10 years in Europe, mostly in Greece, continuing to write.
-In 1992, Syria's National Film Organization invited him back to direct the film in Damascus to direct his next major work The Extras.
+In 1992, Syria's National Film Organization invited him back to direct the film in Damascus to direct his next major work, The Extras.

 With his production company Ebla — named for a Bronze Age fount of Syrian civilization — Maleh produced several documentaries for foreign markets, including A Bedouin Day, narrated in English and distributed in Europe by a British company.

 Continuing to write, he produced a screenplay, a political thriller about an escaped Iraqi official hiding among tourists in Lebanon.
 The film Hunt Feast was shot in 2005 as a Syrian-British joint venture, but remains locked in a legal battle.
 The following year the Dubai International Film Festival honored Maleh, along with American director Oliver Stone and Bollywood star Shah Rukh Khan, for his outstanding contribution to cinema.